yoavg/nlp2024-2025/ass3/README.md

 **Create three indices**:

 1. average static word vectors based on `word2vec-google-news-300` (from assignment 2).
-2. average contextual vectors from the `roberta-base` model.
+2. average contextual vectors from the `bert-base-uncased` model.
 3. using the pre-trained  `multi-qa-MiniLM-L6-dot-v1` model from the `sentence-transformers` package.

 Save each index (the `vecs` and `doc_ids` arrays) to its own file.